How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

 Updating Ubuntu 22.04 Packages List

 Make sure the system is fully updated.
-If packages are waiting to be updated, our advice is to apply them before moving on.
+If packages need to be updated, we advise you to apply them before proceeding.

 Step 2: Install Nginx Web Server on Ubuntu 22.04 LTS

-The web server enables you to serve content such as web pages to website visitors.
-This step takes care of the second requirement in the LEMP stack, the Nginx web server.
+Theย web serverย enables you to serve visitors’ content, such as web pages.
+This step takes care of the second requirement in the LEMP stack, the Nginx web server.ย

 Use the following commands to install the latest Nginx version on your Ubuntu 22.04 system.
 When prompted, enter Y to confirm that you want to install it.